 For example, you can update your knowledge graph’s textual search index to help your OSINT team discover the people, places, and things developing around relevant keywords, trigger an external AI platform that identifies the most notable changes and pushes notifications to your team, update dashboards or visualizations, or even connect graph data to other databases.

 All completely automated, in real-time, based on a system-wide awareness of every change.

 Reducing manual work with GraphGrid

 While we’ve been using OSINT as an example, the value of a reactive data architecture and CDC isn’t restricted to this use case.
 Any organization that spends time reading sources in an environment that changes on a rolling, real-time basis can leverage a reactive data architecture, CDC, and NLP to automate those time-consuming steps.

 Make the consumers of CDC messages do the hard work and give your knowledge workers pre-filtered data about only the meaningful changes to your organization’s data landscape.

-And while a reactive data architecture seems like a complicated infrastructure that’s reserved only for enterprise IT teams, GraphGrid CDP includes everything you need to enable CDC on graph data in a single package.
+And while a reactive data architecture seems like a complicated infrastructure that’s reserved only for enterprise IT teams, GraphGrid includes everything you need to enable CDC on graph data in a single package.
 With minimal configuration, GraphGrid Fuze Distributor processes transaction data and pushes that to your analytical workhorses—both human and computer—to ensure you’re creating knowledge from the most up-to-date data.